giantpaper/techybingo/README.md

 		Info.vue - The "info" slideout drawer
 		WinCond.vue - Brings up the "win condition" images, uses static images instead of a dynamically generated canvas (cuz of some weird bugs where if the computer went to sleep, the images would grow about 100x their size and become blank)
 ```

+## Adding new squares

+- Add them to ./public/squares.txt

+### Best Practices

+To avoid duplication:

+- Keep everything alphabetized
+- Maintain consistent phrasing.
+	- Ex.
+'Said or heard "Good morning" to everyone' instead of 'You/Someone else says "Good morning" to everyone'